truar/technozaure-gcp-live-coding/scenario.md

 gcloud services enable cloudbuild.googleapis.com
 ```

+* Add the rights to deploy Cloud Run and change user to CloudBuild user

 * Synchronize your Github project with Cloud Source Repositories
     * Might be in error for quite a while, even if I don't know why...
 Give it a lot of tries...
 If it doesn't work, keep going with Cloud-build configuration file